appbaseio/abc/README.md

 ## Licensing

-ABC is licensed under the New BSD License.
+ABC is licensed under the Apache 2.0 License.
 See [LICENSE](LICENSE) for full license text.